jeremiecook/protonmail-theme/README.md

 For advanded users :
 * Options to tweak colors and navigation

-It worth mentioning that Protonmail made this new version so much easier to theme and tweak.
+It is worth mentioning that Protonmail made this new version so much easier to theme and tweak.
 Many thanks to the team for these great improvements !